Horse Owner Alert: Pythiosis

 Pythiosis in Florida

-We have experienced a recent increase in horses being admitted to the UF Large Animal Hospital with a diagnosis of cutaneous pythiosis, an infectious disease caused by the pathogen Pythium insidiosum, which leads to granulating skin lesions.
+We often experience horses being admitted to the UF Large Animal Hospital with a diagnosis of cutaneous pythiosis, an infectious disease caused by the pathogen Pythium insidiosum, which leads to granulating skin lesions.
 The pathogen thrives in swamps or marshes but can live in any body of water that does not freeze.
 However, pythiosis can develop despite good management and housing.

 The most common place for a lesion to occur is on the lower limb, but horses can develop lesions in other places on the body.
 Any area on the horse that is exposed to Pythium insidiosum can develop pythiosis.